joshed-io/github-webhook-collector/README.md

 KEEN_WRITE_KEY=XXXXXXXX
 ```

 Substitute the X's for your actual credentials.
-Remember not to check this file in.
+(This file is in .gitignore, so it won't get checked in.)

 ### Usage